History of early Tunisia: Northwest Africa

 West of the Meshwesh dynasty of Egypt, later reports of foreigners mention more rustic Berber people by the Mediterranean, living in fertile and accessible coastal regions.
 Those located in or near Tunisia were known as Numidians; farther to the west, the Berbers were called the Mauri or Maurisi (later the Moors); and, in more remote mountains and deserts to the southwest were Berbers called Gaetulians.
 Another group of Berbers in the steppe and desert to the southeast of Carthage were known as the Garamantes.

-During the 5th century BC, the Greek writer Herodotus (c.490-425) mentions Berbers as mercenaries of Carthage with regard to specific military events in Sicily, circa 480.
+During the 5th century BCE, the Greek writer Herodotus (c.490–425) mentions Berbers as mercenaries of Carthage with regard to specific military events in Sicily, circa 480.
 Thereafter the Berbers more frequently enter into the early light of history provided by various Greek and Roman historians.
-Yet unfortunately, apart from the Punic inscriptions, little Carthaginian literature has survived.
+Apart from the Punic inscriptions, little Carthaginian literature has survived.
 We do know that Mago of Carthage began to employ Berbers as mercenaries in the sixth century.

 During these centuries, Berbers of the western regions actively traded and intermingled with Phoenicians, who founded Carthage and its many trading stations.
 The name 'Libyphoenician' was then coined for the cultural and ethnic mix surrounding Punic settlements, particularly Carthage.
 Political skills and civic arrangements encountered in Carthage, as well as material culture, such as farming techniques, were adopted by the Berbers for their own use.
-In the 4th century, Berber kingdoms are referenced, e.g., the ancient historian Diodorus Siculus evidently mentions the Libyo-Berber king Aelymas, a neighbor to the south of Carthage, who dealt with the invader Agathocles (361-289), a Greek ruler from Sicily.
+In the 4th century, Berber kingdoms are referenced, e.g., the ancient historian Diodorus Siculus evidently mentions the Libyo-Berber king Aelymas, a neighbor to the south of Carthage, who dealt with the invader Agathocles (361–289), a Greek ruler from Sicily.
 Berbers here operated independently of Carthage.

-Circa 220 BC, three large kingdoms had arisen among the Berbers.
+Circa 220 BCE, three large kingdoms had arisen among the Berbers.
 These Berbers, independent yet markedly influenced by Punic civilization, had nonetheless endured the long ascendancy of Carthage.
 West to east the kingdoms were: (1) Mauretania (in modern Morocco) under the Mauri king Baga; (2) the Masaesyli (in north Algeria) under their king Syphax who then ruled from two capitals, in the west Siga (near modern Oran) and in the east Cirta (modern Constantine); and (3) the Massyli (south of Cirta, directly west and south of nearby Carthage) ruled by king Gala [Gaia], father of Masinissa.
 Following the Second Punic War, Massyli and eastern Masaesyli were joined to form Numidia, located in historic Tunisia.
 Both Roman and Hellenic states gave its famous ruler, Masinissa, honors befitting esteemed royalty.